 How can I keep myself safe from spills and splashes?

 Always use caution when mixing and pouring chemical solutions into processing tanks.
 Also, use care when moving open containers from one location to another.
 An important aspect of your facility's health and safety program is a risk assessment to determine if any chemical risks are likely to be present.
 Such an evaluation results in a determination of the proper personal protective equipment (PPE) necessary for your lab.

 In general, the PPE required for handling photographic processing chemicals includes: neoprene or nitrile gloves, safety goggles, and vinyl or rubber apron or lab coat.
 Check PPE often to make sure it is in good working condition, clean, and works and fits properly.
 Train employees on the use, limitations, and maintenance, and how to wear PPE.
-In the event of a spill or chemical splash, you may refer to the Material Safety Data Sheets/Safety Data Sheet (MSDS/SDS) for recommendations for immediate first-aid treatment.
+In the event of a spill or chemical splash, you may refer to the Safety Data Sheet (SDS) for recommendations for immediate first-aid treatment.
 Do not administer first aid to others unless you are trained to do so.

 How should I store my radiographic film processing chemicals?

 To ensure safe storage of chemicals: